nationalarchives/da-ayr-webapp/README.md

 4. Ensure the ENV variable PERF_TEST = True
 5. Access locust via the provided URL and start a new test with the required amount of users

-### Lighthouse Tests
+### Accessibility Tests

-Lighthouse tests have been set up with Lighthouse CI: https://github.com/GoogleChrome/lighthouse-ci
+Accessibility tests have been set up with Lighthouse CI: https://github.com/GoogleChrome/lighthouse-ci

 The following ENV Vars are required (same Keycloak auth inputs as performance tests):